jessicaantiope/coding-journal-katas/README.md

 # Coding Journal Katas
-A place to share some of the coding katas I have been working on
+A place to save some of the coding katas I have been working on